-For some reason, SVMs are more commonly associated with non-linear kernels.
+SVMs are more commonly associated with non-linear kernels.
 For example, sklearn's SVM classifier (called SVC) has support for non-linear kernels built in by default.
 Its logistic regression classifier does not.

-- I believe this is mostly for historical reasons and connections to theoretical machine learning. - In the early 2000s SVMs where a "hot topic" in machine learning and their popularity persists. - It is not clear to me if they are better than logistic regression, but honestly the jury is still out...
+- Seeems to be partially for historical reasons. - In the early 2000s SVMs where a "hot topic" in machine learning and their popularity persists. - It is not clear to me if they are better than logistic regression, but honestly the jury is still out... - There are some computational advantages of using SVMs, and some disadvantages, which is part of the story.